 When we ask them what ROI they get from their CM investments, we get a surprised look.
 “CM is not about ROI, it is a required investment,” they say.
 “Every enterprise must have a CM strategy and process.”
 But they have never really thought about quantifying the business benefits of Content Management.
 Maybe, they are able to deliver better quality content to their audience.
 But they are not sure; they do know that they are able to manage content assets more efficiently.

 When we persist and ask them, “Do you know how your employees and customers actually use all this content?
 Can they find the content they need?
 What content do they find useful?
 Are there gaps in what content they are looking for and what you are delivering?” they are convinced that you are a spy of the CFO, someone who wants to squeeze ROI out of an IT project.

-The truth is: Content Management is not meant to deliver ROI;
+The truth is Content Management is not meant to deliver ROI.
+Knowledge Management is.